ripienaar/free-for-dev/README.md

   * [Middleware.io](https://middleware.io/) -  Middleware observability platform provides complete visibility into your apps & stack, so you can monitor & diagnose issues at scale.
 They have a free forever plan for Dev community use that allows Log monitoring for up to 1M log events, Infrastructure monitoring & APM for up to 2 hosts.
   * [nixstats.com](https://nixstats.com) - Free for one server.
 E-Mail Notifications, public status page, 60-second interval, and more.
   * [OnlineOrNot.com](https://onlineornot.com/) - OnlineOrNot provides uptime monitoring for websites and APIs, monitoring for cron jobs and scheduled tasks.
 Also provides status pages.
 The first five checks with a 3-minute interval are free.
 The free tier sends alerts via Slack, Discord, and Email.
+  * [OntarioNet.ca CN Test](https://cntest.ontarionet.ca) — Check if a website is blocked in China by the Great Firewall.
+It identifies DNS pollution by comparing DNS results and ASN information detected by servers in China versus servers in the United States.
   * [opsgenie.com](https://www.opsgenie.com/) — Powerful alerting and on-call management for operating always-on services.
 Free up to 5 users.
   * [paessler.com](https://www.paessler.com/) — Powerful infrastructure and network monitoring solution, including alerting, strong visualization capabilities, and basic reporting.
 Free up to 100 sensors.
   * [pagecrawl.io](https://pagecrawl.io/) -  Monitor website changes, free for up to 6 monitors with daily checks.